 - One in three workers are now over 50.
-As we emerge from the pandemic, employers are facing significant shortages of talent.
-Older workers are an untapped reserve of skills and experience, and retaining them helps employers retain crucial knowledge and skills within organisations. - The biggest increase in employment over the last 30 years has been for women over 50, reflecting both increased female economic participation and the unification and raising of the State Pension Age.
-The employment rate for women aged 50 to 64 has risen from 47% in 1992 to 67% in 2022. - There are now 4.4 million women aged 50 to 64 in work.
+As we return to 'business as usual' after the pandemic, employers face continuing shortages of talent.
+Older workers have an untapped reserve of skills and experience and retaining them helps employers retain crucial knowledge and skills within organisations. - The biggest increase in employment over the last 30 years has been for women over 50,

+There are now 4.5 million women aged 50 to 64 in work.
 Given that the average age for entering the menopause is 51, this means that there are potentially some four million menopausal women in the workforce.
 Look at your employee data to understand how many menopausal women may be in your workforce.
-BITC's toolkit Getting started on age: from data to action can help you with this.
+BITC's toolkit Getting Started on Age: From Data to Action can help you with this.